kdrapel/x96mini_linux/README.md

 Goal is to install a Linux on a X96 Mini that I did not use anymore as a TV box and wanted to recycle as a DNS server for ads-blocking (https://pi-hole.net/) and other experiments.

-*Important: I will not give any support or answer questions regarding this tutorial*
+*Important: I will not give any support or answer questions related to issues happening with your own X96*

 ## Prerequisites
 Instructions are covering steps on a Windows machine.
 Should be similar for Linux.